dotlang/language/README.md

 You can provide values for struct fields.
 If these values are functions, based on closure rules, they will have access to struct fields.
 If they don't access any of those fields, they will be type-level field (rather than instance-level field) and you can use them by using name of the type (Example 8) otherwise they are instance-level.

 If a struct has a private field (starting with `_`), only type or instance level functions will have access to them.
+You can also use `*` operator when defining a struct to include fields from another struct into current one (Example 9).

 **Examples**